Corporate Responsibility and Sustainability Report

-MGE has issued its 2019 Environmental and Sustainability Report.
-The report details our sustainability goals.
+MGE's Corporate Responsibility and Sustainability Report details our corporate responsibility, environmental leadership and sustainability goals.
 It also covers our clean energy investments and partnerships with customers and other stakeholders to advance sustainability through energy efficiency, new technologies and other ways.

 Net-zero carbon electricity by 2050

 MGE is on the path toward deep decarbonization, pursuing globally recognized strategies to achieve an ambitious goal of net-zero carbon by 2050.
 Our deep decarbonization goal is consistent with the latest climate science.
 And, consistent with the science, we fully expect to achieve carbon reductions of 65% by 2030.

 Both the Intergovernmental Panel on Climate Change (IPCC) and the U.S. Mid-Century Strategy (MCS) for Deep Decarbonization rely on decarbonizing electric generation, using energy efficiently and electrifying other energy uses, including transportation.
 These are the strategies MGE is pursuing and will continue to pursue to achieve deep decarbonization.

 "Our goal reflects our vision and signals our direction, but it does not determine our pace.
 We're making decisions every day to achieve deep decarbonization as quickly and cost-effectively as we can while working to ensure all customers benefit from the use of new technologies and investments in clean energy," MGE Chairman, President and CEO Jeff Keebler said.

 Analysis by the University of Wisconsin-Madison